Last updated: January 22, 2023

 The only official camping ground along the Coast Track is located roughly 18 km south of the starting point of the walk.
 The ground consists of several bush camping sites in scenic, remote surroundings.

-Overlooking the beach, the North Era campground is spacious and has toilet facilities, but is otherwise a very basic campsite.
+Overlooking the beach, the North Era campground is spacious and has toilet facilities, but it is otherwise a very basic campsite.

 Please note that bookings are essential, with a 1-night maximum stay to allow for other hikers to also enjoy a camping experience in this remote spot.

 2. North Era Campground to Otford (8 Km)

-One of the perks of staying overnight at the North Era campground is that you can start the day with a refreshing morning swim with the beach literally right in front of you.
-Weather permitting of course!
+One of the perks of staying overnight at the North Era campground is that you can start the day with a refreshing morning swim with the beach right in front of you.
+Weather permitting, of course!

 The second stretch of the Coast Track is an 8 km hike from the camping ground to the Otford Lookout.

 Figure 8 Pools

 The most popular sight in this part of the Royal National Park is the famous, but perhaps slightly over-hyped, Figure 8 Pools, which can be accessed via a short but challenging detour.

 If visiting the Figure 8 Pools is part of your plan, make sure to check the tides beforehand because the pools are only accessible at low tide.

 The last point of interest along the Coast Track is the Otford Lookout, located at the southeastern end of the Royal National Park.

-From the lookout, it’s only a short stroll to Otford train station from where you can make your way back home or to Cronulla.
+From the lookout, it’s only a short stroll to Otford train station, where you can make your way back home or to Cronulla.

-The Coast Track is a superb, once-in-a-lifetime hiking adventure, that requires a bit of stamina and a good level of fitness to complete.
-Make sure you prepare yourself well, and study the route before you go.
+The Coast Track is a superb, once-in-a-lifetime hiking adventure that requires a bit of stamina and a good fitness level to complete.
+Make sure you prepare well and study the route before going.

-Public transport really is the best option to get there and conquer this walking track in the Royal National Park.
+Public transport is the best option to get there and conquer this walking track in the Royal National Park.
 Catch a ferry in Cronulla to Bundeena, and then travel back to the city from Otford train station, or vice versa.